SERVICES

 Puppies under 3 weeks old cannot regulate their own body temperature well [8].

-Do not feed a cold puppy milk because their cold body cannot digest the formula and may cause severe colic, diarrhea and vomiting.
+Do not feed a puppy that is cold with milk because their cold body cannot digest the formula and may cause severe colic, diarrhea, and vomiting.

 Do not feed cold milk.